The composting law was one of 770 California laws that went into effect at the beginning of 2022.

 Compost material that’s added to an empty container will cause the material to stick to the bottom.
 Here are some tips for keeping your kitchen container and green cart clean.

-Use a wooden turner to scrape the bottom of the kitchen container when emptying it into the green cart
+- • Use a wooden turner to scrape the bottom of the kitchen compost container when emptying it into the green cart

-Periodically scrape compost off of the bottom of the bin with a transfer shovel (square-shaped blade)
+- • Periodically scrape stuck compost off of the bottom of the bin with a transfer shovel (square-shaped blade)